The scientific methods we back!

 For animals these include:

-• Non-harmful research, testing or teaching that is done to improve the quality of health for the individual involved in the study - like Dr Jane Goodall’s historic and ground-breaking, correctly named ‘animal research’.
-Non-invasive generally means non-surgical.
+• Non-harmful research, testing or teaching that is done to improve the quality of health for the individual involved in the study.
 Interventions should be non-invasive except where necessary for an animal's recovery or improvement in health.

-• Scientifically viable and non-harmful teaching methods - these can be non-animal-based for all teaching methods apart from training veterinarians and vet nurses and other animal care professions as there will be a point in the training process that students need to be exposed to animals, just like human doctors and surgeons.
+• Scientifically viable and non-harmful teaching methods.
+These can be animal-free for all teaching methods apart from training veterinarians and vet nurses and other animal care professions as there will be a point in the training process that students need to be exposed to live animals - just like human doctors and surgeons.
 Using animals for veterinary purposes should – and can – match the use of human patients in research that will benefit humans: ethically and without harming any individual.

 • Observational or behavioural research on free-living and sanctuary animals where participation is voluntary.
 This would involve the voluntary or passive participation of the subject where research methods are compatible with the subject's natural habits.